smorrrs/Shadow-Tactics-Resources/challenges.md

 **Min Skills**
-* Complete a level with the fewest number of skills used appearing on the final stats screen.
+* Minimize skills used (as appear on the final stats screen)

 **Shadow Run**